eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    Adding your credentials to your profile lets you access different Endevor locations without having to enter your credentials more than once.

+   **Notes**:

-   **Note**: If your profile does not include credentials during the first session of Explorer for Endevor, you are prompted to provide credentials.
+   - If your profile does not include credentials during the first session of Explorer for Endevor, you are prompted to provide credentials.
+   - Passwords with 9 or more characters are treated as a _passsphrase_ by the server and are case sensitive.

 5. Select one of the options that either accept or reject connections with self-signed certificates.